During the data preparation phase of data mining, you will often want to replace missing

 incorrectly entered.
 Usually, such values aren't valid for their fields.
 For example, the field

-should contain the values M
+Sex should contain the values M and F. If you

-in the field, you can safely assume
+discover the values Y or Z in the field, you can safely assume

 that such values aren't valid and should therefore be interpreted as blanks.
 Likewise, a negative

-is meaningless and should also be interpreted as a blank.
+value for the field Age is meaningless and should also be interpreted as a blank.

 Frequently, such obviously wrong values are purposely entered, or fields are left blank, during a